-During 2016 the board of directors of RCHF and CSA (combined as "the Organizations") jointly resolved to affiliate the two companies providing financial and organizational support to CSA from RCHF.
-The President of RCHF also became the Executive Director of CSA, and both boards of directors have common membership.
-As such the two organizations financial statements have been combined for reporting purposes.
+During 2016, the board of directors of RCHF and CSA (combined as "the Organizations") jointly resolved to affiliate the two companies providing financial and organizational support to CSA from RCHF.
+The President of RCHF also became the Executive Director of CSA, and the boards of directors have common membership.
+As such the financial statements of the two organizations have been combined for reporting purposes.
 Each individual organization files its required tax reporting independently.

-The consolidated and combined financial statements include the accounts of The Foundation and RHP LLC (consolidation) and CSA (combined).
+The consolidated and combined financial statements include the accounts of RCHF and RHP LLC (consolidation) and CSA (combined).
 All significant intercompany accounts and transactions have been eliminated in consolidation.